 Whether you’re growing spirulina in a raceway pond, a photobioreactor, or an aquarium on your windowsill, knowing the exact nutrient proportions needed in your tank makes it easy to experiment with different growing methods and choose the one (or more) that work best for you.

-- A complete list of the nutrients used in the formula, with links to full data about each.
+- A complete list of the nutrients used in the formula, with links to further information on each of them.

-- Nutrient proportions calculator for the primary growth stage based on pool size
+- A feeding calculator for the primary growth stage, based on the water volume

-- General background and history of the Delhi mix formula
+- General background and history of this spirulina culturing formula